HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.python.tutorial-flask.md

 ## Create a project environment for the Flask tutorial

 In this section, you create a virtual environment in which Flask is installed.
 Using a virtual environment avoids installing Flask into a global Python environment and gives you exact control over the libraries used in an application.
-A virtual environment also makes it easy to [[vs.1.7.#create-a-requirementstxt-file-for-the-environment]].
+A virtual environment also makes it easy to [create-a-requirementstxt-file-for-the-environment](#create-a-requirementstxt-file-for-the-environment).

 1. On your file system, create a project folder for this tutorial, such as `hello_flask`.